petems/petems-swap_file/README.markdown

 By default, the module it will:

-* create a file using /bin/dd atr `/mnt/swap.1` with the default size taken from the `$::memorysizeinbytes`
+* create a file using /bin/dd at `/mnt/swap.1` with the default size taken from the `$::memorysize` fact in megabytes (eg. 8GB RAM will create an 8GB swap file)
 * A `mount` for the swapfile created

 For a custom setup, you can do something like this: